dmamakas2000/ipo/README.md

-# Deep Learning Models for Corporate Event Prediction: Using Text and Financial Indicators :dollar:
+# Deep Learning Models for Corporate Event Prediction: Using Text and Financial Indicators :dollar: :bank: :chart_with_upwards_trend:

 ## About
 This repository hosts the implementation of my M.Sc. thesis, which leverages advanced NLP techniques, including pre-trained Transformers, to predict IPO underpricing and overpricing.
 By analyzing extensive S-1 filings (up to 20,480 tokens) alongside financial indicators, this study outperforms traditional ML methods, addressing the challenges of long-document processing in financial text classification.